bitplane/ideas/2023/draft-turing-machine-consciousness.md

 special case that needs to be explained away?
 The answer is cultural and religious.

-Christian dualism underpins all of Western science.
-It's a search by humble and meek souls to find glory in understanding His Creation, He being the king of kings, and for these humble and meek souls to know His Law.
+Judeo-Christian dualism underpins all of Western science.
+It's historically a search by humble and meek souls to understand His Creation, for humble and meek souls to know His Law.

 God used to be part of day-to-day life and a way to explain the unknown, but has been pushed aside as our knowledge of the world has grown; "god of the gaps".
 We don't consider lightning, storms, earthquakes or disease the wrath of our God anymore as we have scientific explanations for these.
-The creation of the world is now the natural consequence of physical laws that we've observed, nature is now explained by evolution rather than God's grand design and even when people pray for a cure it's delivered through evidence-based medicine rather than begging for divine intervention.
+The creation of the world is now the natural consequence of physical laws that we've observed, biology is now explained by evolution rather than God's grand design, and even when people pray for a cure it's delivered through evidence-based medicine rather than begging for divine intervention.